bicici/FDAOptimization/README.md

 Feature Decay Algorithms Optimization with Genetic Algorithms

-Copyright (c) 2013, Ergun Bicici <ergunbicici@yahoo.com>
+Copyright (c) 2013, Ergun Bicici, <ergunbicici@yahoo.com>

+Citation:

+Ergun Bicici and Deniz Yuret, “Optimizing Instance Selection for Statistical Machine Translation with Feature Decay Algorithms”, IEEE/ACM Transactions On Audio, Speech, and Language Processing (TASLP), 2014.

-The program is using genetic algorithms (GA) for optimization.
+The program is using genetic algorithms (GA) for optimizing FDA.
 It uses inspyred package for optimization.

 TO RUN:
 (1) Install the inspyred package: